Frontier Fellow 2023-2024:

 Marcella Kolpin

-Title of Research Project: “Engaging Climate Vulnerable Communities in Public Deliberation on Solar Geoengineering”
+Title of Research Project: “Engaging Climate Vulnerable Communities in Public Deliberation on Solar Geo-engineering”

 Summary: